rotki/rotki/docs/api.rst

    :resjson bool include_gas_costs: A boolean denoting whether gas costs should be counted as loss in profit/loss calculation.
    :resjson string eth_rpc_endpoint: A URL denoting the rpc endpoint for the ethereum node to use when contacting the ethereum blockchain.
 If it can not be reached or if it is invalid etherscan is used instead.
    :resjson string ksm_rpc_endpoint: A URL denoting the rpc endpoint for the Kusama node to use when contacting the Kusama blockchain.
 If it can not be reached or if it is invalid any default public node (e.g. Parity) is used instead.
+   :resjson string dot_rpc_endpoint: A URL denoting the rpc endpoint for the Polkadot node to use when contacting the Polkadot blockchain.
+If it can not be reached or if it is invalid any default public node (e.g. Parity) is used instead.
    :resjson string main_currency: The asset to use for all profit/loss calculation.
 USD by default.
    :resjson string date_display_format: The format in which to display dates in the UI.
 Default is ``"%d/%m/%Y %H:%M:%S %Z"``.
    :resjson int last_balance_save: The timestamp at which the balances were last saved in the database.